nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

 ## Overview

-Follow this tutorial to deploy the NGINX Plus Ingress Controller with NGINX Service Mesh and an example application.
+Follow this tutorial to deploy the NGINX Ingress Controller with NGINX Service Mesh and an example application.

 Objectives:

 - Deploy the NGINX Service Mesh.
-- Install NGINX Plus Ingress Controller.
+- Install NGINX Ingress Controller.
 - Deploy the example `bookinfo` app.
   - {{< fa "download" >}} {{< link "/examples/bookinfo.yaml" >}}
 - Create a Kubernetes Ingress resource for the Bookinfo application.

 {{< note >}}
-All communication between the NGINX Plus Ingress Controller and the Bookinfo application occurs over mTLS.
+All communication between the NGINX Ingress Controller and the Bookinfo application occurs over mTLS.
 {{< /note >}}

+{{< note >}}
+There are two versions of NGINX Ingress Controller for Kubernetes: NGINX Open Source and NGINX Plus.
+To complete this tutorial, you must use either:

+- Open Source NGINX Ingress Controller version 3.0+
-{{< note >}} The NGINX Plus version of NGINX Plus Ingress Controller is required for this tutorial. {{< /note >}}
+- NGINX Plus version of NGINX Ingress Controller

+{{< /note >}}

 ### Install NGINX Service Mesh

 {{< note >}}
-If you want to view metrics for NGINX Plus Ingress Controller, ensure that you have deployed Prometheus and Grafana and then configure NGINX Service Mesh to integrate with them when installing.
+If you want to view metrics for NGINX Ingress Controller, ensure that you have deployed Prometheus and Grafana and then configure NGINX Service Mesh to integrate with them when installing.
 Refer to the [Monitoring and Tracing]( {{< ref "/guides/monitoring-and-tracing.md" >}} ) guide for instructions.
 {{< /note >}}

 Follow the installation [instructions]( {{< ref "/get-started/install.md" >}} ) to install NGINX Service Mesh on your Kubernetes cluster.